Expensify/Bedrock/docs/jobs.md

 ---

 # Bedrock::Jobs -- Rock solid job queuing

-Bedrock::Jobs is a plugin to the [Bedrock data foundation](../README.md) that manages a scheduled job queue.
-Commands include:
+Bedrock::Jobs is a plugin for the [Bedrock data foundation](../README.md).
+The plugin manages a scheduled job queue.

- * **CreateJob( name, [data], [firstRun], [repeat], [unique], [overwrite], [rerunIfDataChanged] )** - Schedules a new job, optionally in the future, optionally to repeat.
+ * **CreateJob( name, [data], [firstRun], [repeat], [jobPriority], [unique], [overwrite], [uniqueAsRetry], [parentJobID], [retryAfter] )** - Creates a job.
-   * *name* - Any arbitrary string name for this job.
+   * *name* - The job name.
-   * *data* - (optional) A JSON object to associate with this job.
+   * *data* - An optional, strict JSON object for the job.
-   * *firstRun* - (optional) The time/date on which to run this job the first time, in "YYYY-MM-DD [HH:MM:SS]" format
+   * *firstRun* - The optional first run time in `YYYY-MM-DD [HH:MM:SS]` format.
-   * *repeat* - (optional) Description of how this job should repeat (see ["Repeat Syntax"](#repeat-syntax) below)
+   * *repeat* - The optional repeat rule.
+See [Repeat Syntax](#repeat-syntax).
+   * *jobPriority* - The optional job priority.
+A job with a higher priority runs first.
-   * *unique* - (optional request field) Reuse an existing job with the same name.
+   * *unique* - Reuses an existing job with the same name when this optional field is true.
-   * *overwrite* - (optional request field) For a unique job, merge new data into the existing row.
-This field defaults to true.
+   * *overwrite* - Merges new data into an existing unique job.
+The default value is true.
-   * *rerunIfDataChanged* - (optional boolean request field, default: false) Runs the job again when another request to create the same unique job changes the job's data while the job is running.
-This field only works for unique=true and overwrite=true.
-A job created with this cannot own child jobs.
+   * *uniqueAsRetry* - Enables a subsequent run when a new enqueue changes a running unique job.
+The default value is false.
+   * *parentJobID* - The optional parent job identifier.
+   * *retryAfter* - The optional SQLite date modifier for recovery after a worker stops unexpectedly.

  * **GetJob( name, [connection: wait, [timeout] ] )** - Waits for a match (if requested) and atomically dequeues exactly one job.
    * *name* - A pattern to match in GLOB syntax (eg, "Foo*" will get the first job whose name starts with "Foo")
    * *connection* - (optional) If set to "wait", will wait up to "timeout" ms for the match
    * *timeout* - (optional) Number of ms to wait for a match
+   * *expectedDataBase64* - The dequeue response field for an opted-in job.
+Strictly Base64-decode it to opaque *expectedData*.

  * **GetJobs( name, numResults [connection: wait, [timeout] ] )** - Waits for a match (if requested) and atomically dequeues up to the number of requested jobs.
    * *name* - A pattern to match in GLOB syntax (eg, "Foo*" will get the first job whose name starts with "Foo")
    * *numResults* - Maximum number of jobs to dequeue
    * *connection* - (optional) If set to "wait", will wait up to "timeout" ms for the match
    * *timeout* - (optional) Number of ms to wait for a match
+   * *expectedDataBase64* - Each opted-in result contains this dequeue response field.
+Strictly Base64-decode it to opaque *expectedData*.

  * **UpdateJob( jobID, data )** - Updates the data associated with a job.
    * *jobID* - Identifier of the job to update